 It is expected that you take each test on the scheduled date at the time of your class.
 Make-up tests will only be given at my discretion.
 I understand that there will be instances in which "life happens".
 In these rare cases, you must notify me before the test time (if possible) and have a documented excuse.
 By the way, "I am not ready" is NOT a valid excuse.
 Projects are due on the assigned day with the penalties above for any late assignments.

 Attendance Policy:

 Students are expected to attend every class.
-I do not penalize your grade if you do not attend; however, I will take attendance each class period.
-At the end of the semester, I will use the attendance records to determine those "borderline" grades.
+Missing quizzes or group work will result in a 0 for that grade.
+At the end of the semester, I use attendance to determine "borderline" grades.

 University Withdrawal: